McModknower/McModknower.github.io/minecraft/crash-database.md

 This one is a generic error and means you have to go below the `A detailed walkthrough of the error, its code path and all known details is as follows:` line to find the real cause.
 Like above, check for lines starting with `Suppressed` or `Caused by`.
 Additionally, lines containing `Failure message:` or `Exception message:` can mark interesting points.

 ### `java.lang.IllegalStateException: Failed to load registries due to above errors`
 This means some registry errors occured.
-Those are only visible in the latest log, so check it.
+Those are only visible in the latest.log, so check it.
-I personally search for `>>` in the log, but make sure to find the correct entry.
-I don't have an example currently, so i will add an example how it looks later.
+I personally search for `Registry loading errors:` in the latest.log, and from that read downwards through the lines that are not starting with `<tab>at `.
+For interpretation of those lines, see the section [Registry loading errors](#Registry-loading-errors).

 ### `java.lang.RuntimeException: One of more entry values did not copy to the correct id.
 Check log for details!`
 Search your log for the first instance of `Exception caught during firing event`.